Hanis3-gatech/CS7641-Project-15/README.md

 What is this?
 The **neglected and ignored Adaptive Lasso** makes quite a comeback.
 Simply guessing that all coefficients unrelated, i.e. zero, may indeed have been the correct answer given this flavor of data.

-The methods I gave above for analysis are still valid and recommended, but only if observing the cross validated results.
+The methods we gave above for analysis are still valid and recommended, but only if observing the cross validated results.

 Thus, our little story on the curse of dimensionality holds true.
 We indeed can not derive any meaning from this dataset.
 The dimensionality is too high.
-But when is dimensionality too high? **I will now present results on thousands of simulated datasets, so that researchers will never have to cope with such issues again.** We created a robust and scalable function that analyzes different shapes and flavors of data in a beautiful attempt to derive a set of rules as to when and where the effectiveness of regression methods degrade.
+But when is dimensionality too high? **We will now present results on thousands of simulated datasets, so that researchers will never have to cope with such issues again.** We created a robust and scalable function that analyzes different shapes and flavors of data in a beautiful attempt to derive a set of rules as to when and where the effectiveness of regression methods degrade.

 ### Simulated Data